Woosmap/geofencing-ios-sdk/README.md

 ## Get Keys

 * If you don't use the Woosmap API with key, you can only get the location of the user.
-* If you want to retrieve the closest of your store from the user location, load your assets in a Woosmap Project and get a Woosmap Key API [see Woosmap developer documentation](https://developers.woosmap.com/get-started).
+* If you want to retrieve the closest store the user's location, load your assets in a Woosmap Project and get a Woosmap Key API [see Woosmap developer documentation](https://developers.woosmap.com/get-started).
 <p align="center">
   <img alt="WoosmapGeofencing with POI from Search API" src="/assets/WoosmapGeofencing2.png" width="30%">
 </p>